-Eight activities that will help you stay in touch with grandparents – even when you're apart
+Eight activities that will help you stay in touch with relatives – even when you’re apart

 Fortunately, that doesn’t mean you can’t keep in touch.

 We’ve compiled a list of activities to enjoy with grandparents and other family members who may be living somewhere else.

 All these are free and easy to use – and there’s plenty you can do during digital meetups aside from exchanging details of your fantastically interesting days shut up in your home.
 You can play games such as Snap (if both parties have a pack of cards), or Categories; set each other quizzes; teach each other skills, for instance knitting or baking; or read to each other or start a (kids’) virtual book club.

 WhatsApp, the encrypted messaging service, is a great option for families wanting to keep in touch.
 Each group chat can be set-up by an admin who can add members.

 You can, for example, have a family WhatsApp and an extended family WhatsApp with cousins, aunts and uncles, grandparents, and in-laws.

 Parents should be aware that WhatsApp has a lower age limit of 16-years-old, due to data-protection legislation.
 You can, however, set up group chats through text messaging services on both iOS and Android.